Skip to content

-Querying Magic Transit or Magic WAN tunnel bandwidth analytics with GraphQL
+Querying Magic Transit and Magic WAN tunnel bandwidth analytics with GraphQL

 In this example, you are going to use the GraphQL Analytics API to query Magic Transit or Magic WAN ingress tunnel traffic over a specified time period.

 The following API call will request Magic Transit or Magic WAN ingress tunnel traffic over a one-hour period and output the requested fields.
-Be sure to replace CLOUDFLARE_ACCOUNT_ID, CLOUDFLARE_EMAIL, and CLOUDFLARE_API_KEY with your email and API credentials, and adjust the datetime_geq and datetime_leq values as needed.
+Be sure to replace <CLOUDFLARE_ACCOUNT_TAG> with your account ID, <EMAIL>, <API_KEY>1 (legacy) or <API_TOKEN>2 (preferred method) with your API credentials, and adjust the datetime_geq and datetime_leq values as needed.

 The following example queries for ingress traffic.
 To query for egress, change the value in the direction filter.